J0nasW/PubCrawl/README.md

 ```

 # Usage
 The package is designed to be used as a library.
-The following example shows how to use the package to crawl publications from arxiv.
+The following example shows how to use the package to crawl publications from arXiv.

-### Example: Crawling publications from arxiv
+### Example: Crawling publications from arXiv
 The following example shows how to crawl publications from arXiv.
 The example crawls all publications from the category `cs.AI`, processes them and saves the results to a JSON file.
 Note, that you have to provide a valid JSON file containing the metadata of all arXiv publications.
 You can download this file from the Kaggle dataset [here](https://www.kaggle.com/Cornell-University/arxiv).

 ```bash